pulumi/templates/aws-sagemaker-python/README.md

 Use this rudimentary Python snippet to test the deployed SageMaker endpoint.

-1. Activate the python `venv` locally
+1. Activate the Python `venv` locally

 ```bash
 # On Linux & MacOS